ray-project/ray/doc/source/ray-core/objects.rst

 There are two different ways one can pass an object to a Ray task or method.
 Depending on the way an object is passed, Ray will decide whether to *de-reference* the object prior to task execution.

-**Passing an object as a top-level argmuent**: When an object is passed directly as a top-level argument to a task, Ray will de-reference the object.
+**Passing an object as a top-level argument**: When an object is passed directly as a top-level argument to a task, Ray will de-reference the object.
 This means that Ray will fetch the underlying data for all top-level object reference arguments, not executing the task until the object data becomes fully available.

 .. literalinclude:: doc_code/obj_val.py